justfoxing/ghidra_bridge/README.md

 ```
 python -m ghidra_bridge.install_server ~/ghidra_scripts
 ```
+3. (optional) In the Ghidra Script Manager, select the Bridge folder and click the "In Tool" checkbox at the far left for the ghidra_bridge_server_background.py and ghidra_bridge_server_shutdown.py scripts.
+This will add these scripts as convenient menu items in Tools->Ghidra Bridge.

 ## Start Server
 ### CodeBrowser Context

 For a better interactive shell like IPython or if you need Python 3 libraries in your interactive environment you can start the bridge in the context of an interactive GUI session.

+1. If you've done step 3 in the install instructions above, click Tools->Ghidra Bridge->Run in Background.

+Otherwise:
 1. Open the Ghidra Script Manager.
 2. Select the Bridge folder.
-3. Run the ghidra_bridge_server_background.py script (for a clean, no-popups bridge).
+3. Run the ghidra_bridge_server_background.py script for a clean, no-popups bridge.
 You can also use ghidra_bridge_server.py if for some reason you want a big script popup in your face the whole time.

 ### Headless Analysis Context